Ready to take the job market by storm?

 You might find noteworthy statements that you could leverage for a memorable statement on your resume.

-So what should YOUR resume look like in 2022?
+So what should YOUR resume look like?

 A carefully crafted suite of achievements, framed by eye-catching elements.